Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Long-term pain or permanent stiffness in hand (rare)

-In the first few days, keep your hand elevated to reduce swelling.
-And take any pain pills your doctor prescribed.
-If you’re asked to use ice, follow your doctor’s advice.
+In the first few days, keep your hand elevated above your heart to reduce swelling and pain.
+And take any pain pills your healthcare provider prescribed.
+If you’re asked to use ice, follow your healthcare provider’s advice.
 In about a week, your stitches will be removed.
 You then may need to wear a splint.
 Soon, you’ll start hand therapy and exercises that can help you heal.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |